About the campaign

 Key campaign actions

-Because of a lack of decent employment rights, low-paid workers are particularly vulnerable to having their hours, wages or terms and conditions cut and susceptible to short-term economic downturns and headwinds.
+Because of a lack of decent employment rights from the previous government, low-paid workers are particularly vulnerable to having their hours, wages or terms and conditions cut and susceptible to short-term economic downturns and headwinds.

 Usdaw is clear that workers must be given greater rights and protection and the pay they deserve, through a new deal for workers.

-Usdaw is calling for a £12 minimum wage for all workers, as a step towards £15 an hour.
-An end to the rip-off youth rates that allow young workers as little as £5.28 an hour is also part of our campaign.
+Usdaw is calling for a £15 minimum wage for all workers, and an end to the rip-off youth rates.

 A minimum contract of 16 hours for everyone who wants it and an end to zero hours contracts are also on our agenda.